owncloud/ocis/docs/adr/0001-introduce-accounts-service.md

 ## Context and Problem Statement

 To attach metadata like shares to users ownCloud relies on persistent, non-reassignable, unique identifiers for users (and files).
 Email und username can change when a user changes his name.
 But even the OIDC sub+iss combination may change when the IdP changes.
-While there is [an account porting protocol](https://openid.net/specs/openid-connect-account-porting-1_0.html) that describes how a relying party such as ownCloud should should behave, it still requires the RP to maintain its own user identifiers.
+While there is [an account porting protocol](https://openid.net/specs/openid-connect-account-porting-1_0.html) that describes how a relying party (RP) such as ownCloud should behave, it still requires the RP to maintain its own user identifiers.

 ## Decision Drivers <!-- optional -->